amalcao/libcoroc/README.md

 or any other coroutine libraries.

-In current version, we use the [ucontext](http://en.wikipedia.org/wiki/Setcontext) API defined in GNU libc to implement the coroutine, called `tsc_coroutine_t` in our library and use the POSIX Threads API to support the OS-level threads.
+In current version, we use the [ucontext](http://en.wikipedia.org/wiki/Setcontext) API defined in GNU libc to implement the coroutine, called `coroc_coroutine_t` in our library and use the POSIX Threads API to support the OS-level threads.
 And the per-thread signal mechanism is used to emulate the interrupt for computing-intensive coroutines, which is the basis of the time-sharing in libCoroC.

 ## Build